mathyousee/power-platform-snippets/power-automate.md

 formatDateTime(utcNow(), 'yyyy-MM-dd')
 ```

-## Query CDS User based on O365 user ID
+## Query Dataverse User based on O365 user ID

-Here's the situation: you are using Power Automate to do something that involves a User record in CDS (like assign a record), but all you know is their O365 profile.
+Here's the situation: you are using Power Automate to do something that involves a User record in Dataverse (like assign a record), but all you know is their O365 profile.
 The pattern is to

 1. [trigger/action that includes an O365 user record, such as [Get User Profile](https://docs.microsoft.com/en-us/Connectors/office365users/#get-user-profile-(v2)) ]
 2. Query **User** entity, filter query is: